 What is the Duderstadt Center?

-The James and Anne Duderstadt Center (DC) is an ecosystem for creativity and innovation that enables you to engage, hands-on, with advanced digital-media creative resources and information technologies, collaborate with peers and experts across disciplines, and expand the vision for your academic and career future.
+The James and Anne Duderstadt Center (DC) is an ecosystem for creativity and innovation that enables you to engage, hands-on with more than $5 million in advanced digital-media creative resources and information technologies, collaborate with peers and expand the vision for your academic and career future.
 It’s been said, “If you can imagine it, you can make it happen here!”
 For just a hint at the possibilities, take our online mini-tour ▶

 From the beginning, the DC has provided open access for anyone in the U-M community to the newest generations of information technology and digital media tools, expert support, and collaborative spaces for research and creative work.
 Access to costly and complex resources, and the training to use them, is available without cost.